 Which brings up a brilliant idea as to why Earth's population seems to be so hideously deformed and stupid; negative mutations as a result of evolving to survive in their increasingly toxic environment.

 A flashback in "Mysterious Mysteries" shows Dib as a baby, with a bandage on his head.
-This could imply he's suffered some sort of head injury in his childhood, which might explain why so many characters find his head to be hideous In-Universe.
+This implies that he suffered some sort of head injury in his childhood, which might explain why so many characters find his head to be hideous In-Universe.

 The planet-jackers are creating their own problem.
 They've thrown so much stuff into their sun that it's going to go out any time now, because a sun is not a bonfire and doesn't work like one.
 The only thing you'd want to put in a sun is hydrogen, and even that could cause problems for your planet.

 It's possible the Planet Jackers don't just move their planet to a different sun because their ecosphere is in bad shape as it is.
 Towing the planet away from it's only heat source altogether would just make things worse.